milindt/sheets/README.md

 }
 ```
 This should return you the same JSON as output with HTTP code 200 OK
-5. Using a HTTP client like Postman make following **POST** call: `http://localhost:8080/sheets/sharing`.
+* Using a HTTP client like Postman make following **POST** call: `http://localhost:8080/sheets/sharing`.
 This should return you list of all of the sharings saved.
-7. Alternatively you can use [this postman collection](https://www.getpostman.com/collections/2622e6194e5a77ed5efe)!
+* Alternatively you can use [this postman collection](https://www.getpostman.com/collections/2622e6194e5a77ed5efe)!

+## QnA

+*If you had to generate a new document every time a sharing is added/modified, where would you put that piece of code?
+What changes
+would have to be done to your project?*
+> This would definitely make me think about my current choice of database.
+I would definitely want to get the data out of the memory and on to the disk, as soon as possible.
+We may even think about a segregated, distributed storage so that the machine hosting the application does not suffer.
+> Since we have already maintained the flexibility of switching the database implementations easily this change won't be that difficult to accomodate.
+A new repository for Sheets will be needed though.

+*How was your API design process and what was your motivation on the choice of patterns?*
+> I tried to follow REST for the API endpoint developement.
+> Since I followed TDD, not just as test first approach but as way to find design insigths by staying true to the requirements, I found myself refactoring the validations code a bit.
+Instead of hard coding the list of valid sheet names and the sheet name regex, I used strategry pattern to provide these details from outside.
+This means we can easily change these settings/configuration without changing much of the code.
+This sepration was evident when we defined a separate stratergy for test cases, which is always a good practice to follow.